Hevand/AzureDevOpsAgents_on_AKS/README.md

 az acr build -t $containerName -r $containerRepositoryName .
 ```

-### Deploy the build agent
+### Deploy the container onto AKS
-The next step is to deploy the container image to the kubernetes environment.
-For this purpose, we're going to create a yaml file that defines the appropriate image and the number of instances.
+The next step is to deploy the build agent image to the kubernetes environment.
+For this purpose, we're going to use a yaml file that defines the appropriate image, resource requirements and the number of instances.

 Specific for this article are the following two settings:
 - _environment variables_, that are used to pass the Azure DevOps organization / key to the container during startup.